David Honeycutt, PE: From Intern to Owner

 I completed two internships with McGill at the Asheville office during the summer months of my final years at NC State University.
 I had the privilege of working on the water / wastewater team on a variety of projects and developed strong relationships within the firm.
 Following graduation, I was offered an engineering associate position in Asheville on the water / wastewater team.

 I quickly jumped into the wastewater treatment side of projects.
-Some of the first projects I was involved with were the Town of Maggie Valley wastewater treatment plant expansion and solids handling projects for Clay County and Statesville.
+Some of the first projects I was involved with were the Town of Maggie Valley wastewater treatment plant expansion and solids handling projects for Clay County and the City of Statesville.

 What were you most afraid of coming straight out of college?
 How did McGill help you overcome that fear?